hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 - For Azure clusters, the certificate can be provided as a file but must be in PFX format.
 - For GCP clusters, the certificate can be provided as a file or as a GCP certificate link.

-If you are using individual deployment, the key and X.509 certificate should both be PEM (base64) encoded, and should be provided to the installer as text.
+If you are using standalone deployment, the key and X.509 certificate should both be PEM (base64) encoded, and should be provided to the installer as text.

 ~> **Important:** If you use a certificate issued by a private Certificate Authority, you must provide the certificate for that CA in the